-Throwing new Zoysia sod or St. Augustine sod onto the same diseased and deficient soil is like putting makeup over skin cancer or like putting lipstick on a dead pig.
+Throwing new Zoysia sod or St. Augustine sod onto the same diseased and deficient soil is like putting makeup over skin cancer or putting lipstick on a dead pig.

 How to Lay Sod & How to Install Sod Grass